Mother Orca Whale Finally Stops Carrying Her Dead Calf After 17 Days And 1,000 Miles

 — Slate (@Slate) August 12, 2018

-Balcomb said the mother calf was still eating during her mourning period and shouldn’t have any health concerns now that she has let go of her dead calf.
-The population of orca whales have been endangered due to a lack of food, and researchers have bene helping to feed live salmon to some of them.
+Balcomb said the mother orca was still eating during her mourning period and shouldn’t have any health concerns now that she has let go of her dead calf.
+The population of orca whales have been endangered due to a lack of food, and researchers have been helping to feed live salmon to some of them.
 They believe the baby calf died due in part to the lack of food.